Jemima Nicholas: Legacy

-She died at the age of 82, in 1832.
-Her grave in Fishguard was marked with a plaque in 1897, on the occasion of the invasion's centennial.
+Nicholas died at the age of 82 on 16 July 1832.
+A memorial stone was installed in the churchyard of St Mary's, Fishguard, in 1897, on the occasion of the invasion's centennial.
 She is featured in the Last Invasion Tapestry commissioned by the Fishguard Arts Society for the 200th anniversary of the invasion.
-The 100 foot long tapestry is housed in its own gallery on the first floor of Fishguard Town Hall.
+The 100-foot-long tapestry is housed in its own gallery on the first floor of Fishguard Town Hall.

-In 2019, a hat said to have belonged to Jemima Nicholas sold by one of her brother's descendants at a charity auction, for £5000.
+In 2019, a hat said to have belonged to Jemima Nicholas sold by one of her brother's descendants at a charity auction, for £5,000.
 The buyer was a distant relative who lived in Australia.

-The town of Fishguard had an official Jemima Nicholas re-enactor, Yvonne Fox, until her death in 2010; A new Jemima, Jacqui Scarr, was named in 2013.
+The town of Fishguard has an official Jemima Nicholas re-enactor.
+She was played by Yvonne Fox, until her death in 2010, and has been portrayed by Jacqui Scarr since 2013.

 A children's book about Nicholas, Jemima Nicholas: Heroine of the Fishguard Invasion by Sian Lewis, was published in 2012, as part of a series on Welsh women's history.

 Jemima Nicholas was included in the list of 100+ Welsh women who have made a significant contribution to Welsh life produced by WEN Wales.

+In February 2024, a Purple Plaque in her memory was installed in Fishguard.